OK the chicken doesn’t need to be Jewish. But this soup will cure any cold, which is why it’s called Jewish penicillin.

 Water, about 1 gallon

 After serving and boning chicken, reserve bones and skin and herbs.
+Break the bones to expose the marrow (I use kitchen shears).
+Return the bones to the soup and let it boil while you shred the chicken by hand.
 Discard lemon, or it will give a bitter flavor to your broth.
 Fill roasting pan with water, add more celery, garlic, salt and pepper, the green part of leeks and onions.
 Keep onion skin on for a golden color to your broth.

 Boil for at least an hour; two hours is better.
 Stir to get the drippings in the pan into your soup.
 They add a delicious flavor.